内科学

 摘要

-Circulating tumor DNA (ctDNA) is valuable for detecting minimal residual disease (MRD).
+Abstract Background Circulating tumor DNA (ctDNA) is valuable for detecting minimal residual disease (MRD).
 However, studies involving long-term blood sampling are required to comprehensively interpret the clinical use of ctDNA analyses.
-We conducted a prospective multicenter cohort study (LUNGCA) for dynamic ctDNA monitoring in lung cancer patients receiving curative-intent surgery. ctDNA analysis was conducted on preoperative plasma samples, at postoperative three days and one month, and then every three-six months for up to three years.
-233 non-small cell lung cancer (NSCLC) patients and 2336 longitudinal plasma samples were included; the median follow-up was 51.4 months.
+Methods We conducted a prospective multicenter cohort study (LUNGCA) for dynamic ctDNA monitoring in lung cancer patients receiving curative-intent surgery. ctDNA analysis was conducted on preoperative plasma samples, at postoperative 3 days and 1 month, and then every 3-6 months for up to 3 years.
+Results In total, 233 non-small cell lung cancer (NSCLC) patients and 2336 longitudinal plasma samples were included; the median follow-up was 51.4 months.
 Post-comprehensive treatment (after radical surgery + necessary adjuvant therapy) MRD status was better at predicting relapse than postoperative MRD status (positive predictive value: 100% vs 90.0%; negative predictive value: 90.3% vs 90.1%).
-Patients with positive pre-adjuvant ctDNA and targetable mutations in tumor tissues had improved recurrence-free survival (RFS) with corresponding adjuvant TKI treatment [hazard ratio (HR) = 0.01, P = .005], but adjuvant chemotherapy failed to improve RFS (HR = 0.6, P = .491).
-Of patients receiving adjuvant therapies, patients with a negative- or positive-negative ctDNA change pattern had favourable and similar RFS (P = .419), whereas patients with a positive- or negative-positive pattern had worse RFS (P < .001).
+Patients with positive pre-adjuvant ctDNA and targetable mutations in tumor tissues had improved recurrence-free survival (RFS) with corresponding adjuvant tyrosine kinase inhibitor (TKI) treatment (hazard ratio [HR] = 0.01, P = .005), but adjuvant chemotherapy failed to improve RFS (HR = 0.6, P = .491).
+Of patients receiving adjuvant therapies, patients with a negative- or positive-negative ctDNA change pattern had favorable and similar RFS (P = .419), whereas patients with a positive- or negative-positive pattern had worse RFS (P < .001).
 TKI therapy was more effective than chemotherapy in clearing ctDNA.
 Post-relapse ctDNA negativity was associated with favorable OS (HR = 0.4; P = .029).
-Comprehensive interpretation of dynamic ctDNA monitoring data can inform precise whole-course postsurgical management of NSCLC patients.
+Conclusions Comprehensive interpretation of dynamic ctDNA monitoring data can inform precise whole-course postsurgical management of NSCLC patients.

 科研通智能强力驱动